nilsemaj/MJ-Book/_book/index.md

 bookdown::render_book()
 ```

-To render this example to PDF as a `bookdown::pdf_book`, you'll need to install XeLaTeX.
-You are recommended to install TinyTeX (which includes XeLaTeX): <https://yihui.org/tinytex/>.

 ## Preview book

 As you work, you may start a local server to live preview this HTML book.
 This preview will update as you edit the book when you save individual .Rmd files.
 You can start the server in a work session by using the RStudio add-in "Preview book", or from the R console: